arnoldjames98/arnoldjames98.github.io/assignment2.md

 Due to our design being biodegradable, a motor and battery would be impractical to power the device as they are not easily degradable within a reasonable amount of time.
 Because of this, another power device must be considered for the purpose of our project.
 Our current idea of a design includes a turbine being spun by an inflated balloon.
 The purpose of this balloon is to exert the air pressure from inside the balloon to mechanical spin the turbine, thus powering the machine.
 In order to do the calculations on how much pressure is needed to power the robot, the energy estimate is used from the ghost crab to help calculate the pressure needed when blowing up the balloon.

 Analytically calculating the power produced from the release of air from a balloon is very challenging, since it requires knowledge of the surface tension of the balloon’s material, the shape of the balloon as it inflates, and considerations on the flow released from a hole in the balloon.
 Ideally, we could perform an experiment with a biodegradable balloon and a force plate to determine the force vs time produced from the release of air of the balloon, and how different sized and shaped nozzles impact the output flow.
 For this assignment, we are able to perform some rough calculations to get an idea of the order of magnitude of the power we can generate through this method.

 In [11], the authors perform an analytical calculation of the pressure curve of a standard, rubber balloon, and verify their calculation through experimentation.
 The figure below is from the authors’ results.

-<p id="gdcalert6" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image5.png).
-Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert7">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![alt_text](images/image5.png "image_tooltip")

-**Fig. 6.** Analytical (solid line) and experimental (circles) pressure curve for a rubber balloon presented in [11].
+Fig. 6.
+Analytical (solid line) and experimental (circles) pressure curve for a rubber balloon presented in [11].

-_	_From the figure above, it is clear that there is a good deal of complexity in the analysis of the force produced by the release of air from a rubber balloon.
+From the figure above, it is clear that there is a good deal of complexity in the analysis of the force produced by the release of air from a rubber balloon.
 In fact, the paper also includes the effects of hysteresis in the surface of the balloon, which is a result of the material properties of the rubber balloon.
 Since our group plans to use a biodegradable balloon, it is possible that we will get different results.
 However, some rough calculations can be made from the figure above.
 The force of the air coming out of a small nozzle can be estimated by the pressure of the balloon divided by the area of the hole.
 Of course this ignores many of the fluid mechanics considerations such as the pressure difference between the outside air and the inside of the balloon, but it provides a rough approximation.
 The maximum pressure of the balloon is found to be 2 dyn/cm<sup>2 </sup> which is equal to 0.2 Pa.
 If a 0.5 cm radius hole were cut in the balloon to allow a release of a air, the force generated at this time would be approximately 0.2/(pi*0.5^(2)) or 0.25 N.

 Calculating the power produced by a wind turbine being blown by this balloon is also not a simple problem, since it will require a calculation of the efficiency of the turbine and how much of the force generated by the balloon pushes on the blades of the wind turbine.
 These calculations will require us having defined the turbine blades’ geometry.
 Another approach that we could take instead of the air from a balloon pushing on the blades of the turbine would be to run the air through the blades to cause rotation, as it used in balloon helicopter toys [12].
 Using either approach, there will be a loss of power from the output of the balloon to the legs of the robot, while these will be important quantities to find, we will need to rely on experimentally collected data once we have made a preliminary design since there are too many unknowns right now to perform any reasonable calculations.